att/rcloud/doc/1.4/guidoc/doc.md

 </div>

-Created: 2015-07-03.
+Created: 2015-07-03. **GUI Documentation** contains an in-depth description of all the features in the RCloud GUI.
 RCloud documentation is currently maintained by <a target="_blank" href="http://www.spencerseidel.com">Spencer Seidel</a> on a voluntary basis.

 ## Table of Contents